SkinnyAndrew2/CybSecCloud/README.md

 - Update the `hosts` file to include the ip addresses of the groups of VMs that you want the script to install to
 - Run the playbook, and navigate to `/etc/filebeat` to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
 Where do you copy it? - The file that is the playbook is filebeat.yml and it is copied into the /etc/ansible folder
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-   - `hosts` file
+   - `/etc/ansible/hosts` file
 - _Which URL do you navigate to in order to check that the ELK server is running?
   - http://elkip:5601